taranjeet/taranjeet.github.io/_posts/2017-07-11-adding-forms-dynamically-to-a-formset.md

 A [formset](https://docs.djangoproject.com/en/2.0/topics/forms/formsets/) is a collection of Django Forms.
 Each formset has a management form which is used to manage the collection of homogeneous forms contained in it.

-Formset stores data like total number of forms, the initial number of forms and maximum number of forms in a management form.
+Formset stores data like the total number of forms, the initial number of forms and the maximum number of forms in a management form.
 So whenever we want to add a form dynamically on the frontend, we need to change the total number of forms so that “*Management form has been tampered error is not thrown*”.
 All the forms in a formset are numbered sequentially, so we need to do a little processing of these numbers to keep the whole structure of a form consistent.

 Let's consider an example of a library wherein form is required to fill details of **Book**.
 The `Book` model looks like